 - Support your local businesses

 Routes are running normally.
 In an effort to help reduce the spread of COVID-19, Sioux City Transit passengers will now enter and exit through the back door of the bus.
 Only passengers in a mobility device (wheelchair/scooter) will be allowed to enter or exit through the front door.
+Face masks are encouraged.

 Bus use should be limited to essential rides only, such as trips to the grocery store, work or for medical needs.
 Hand sanitizer is available and buses are being sanitized regularly.

-At this time garbage, recycling and yard waste collection continues as normal.
+Garbage, recycling and yard waste collection continues as normal.

 The U.S. Environmental Protection Agency reports that the COVID-19 virus has not been detected in drinking water supplies.
 Based on current evidence, the risk to water supplies is low.
 Iowans can continue to use and drink water from their tap as usual.
 The Iowa DNR recommends obtaining your potable water from your tap as much as possible to conserve bottled water for emergency situations if needed.